ELynx/screeps-world/README.md

 Mix in worker family bodies to allow useful functions up to the end.

-Standing on containers is best for spacial.
+Standing on containers is best for special harvest cases.